 If you are unable to recall if you have had a Tdap booster, talk to your healthcare provider about getting a Tdap booster.

-All pregnant women should get a Tdap vaccine during their 3rd trimester to protect both themselves and their babies from whooping cough.
-The CDC recommends getting the Tdap shot between the 27th and 36th week of every pregnancy, preferably during the early part of this period.
-This recommendation is supported by the American College of Obstetricians and Gynecologists (ACOG), the American College of Nurse Midwives (ACNM), the American Association of Family Physicians (AAFP), and the American Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN).
+All pregnant women should get a Tdap vaccine between the 27th and 36th week of every pregnancy, preferably during the early part of this period, to protect both themselves and their babies from whooping cough.
+This recommendation is supported by the American College of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics (AAP), the American College of Nurse Midwives (ACNM), the American Academy of Family Physicians (AAFP), and the American Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN).

 When a pregnant woman gets a whooping cough vaccine, her body creates protective antibodies and passes some of them to her baby before birth.
 These antibodies will provide the baby with short-term, early protection against whooping cough and its serious complications.
 This is very important since infants are too young to be protected by their own whooping cough vaccination series, which doesn’t start until 2 months old.

 Even if you’ve been vaccinated in the past, boosters are important to maintain protection.
-Pregnant women should receive the Tdap vaccine in their third trimester during each pregnancy, and all adults should receive a Tdap vaccine every ten years.
+Pregnant women should receive the Tdap during each pregnancy, ideally between 27 and 36 weeks of gestation.
+And all adults should receive a Tdap vaccine every ten years.

 Studies have shown that Tdap vaccination during pregnancy is safe and effective for pregnant women and their babies.